tytydraco/yessleep/out/Dream_Files.md

 Hey I’m new here.
 My name is Josiah but most people call me Joe.
 Recently, I have been having reoccurring nightmares.
 And I was thinking that maybe I should write them down.
 So the dream starts like this.

 I was out in a town that I used to live in.
-Walking down the Main Street sidewalk of a small town in the middle of nowhere when I saw something odd.
+Walking down the Main Street sidewalk when I saw something odd.
 I saw this man, standing in the middle of the intersection.
 I couldn’t see his face but everything just felt off.
-Suddenly it gets really cloudy and it starts pouring rain and there’s this thick fog that descends on the town.
+Suddenly it gets really cloudy and it starts pouring rain and there’s this thick fog that descends on the

-Then i realize the town is actually a ghost town.
-But why is there a man standing in the center of an intersection.
 Against my better judgment i approached the man and ask where i was.

 “You are in my paradise.
 And you better get ready boy, you better run and hide.”